 Below, we shed light on two robust B2B tools: Magento 2 request a quote extension by Cart2Quote and Magento 2 quote module by Amasty.
-Both solutions have the same purpose, but absolutely different functionality, feature set, and price.
-If you want to know what Magento 2 get quote module suits best your ecommerce needs, check the following comparison.
+Both solutions have the same purpose, but entirely different functionality, feature set, and price.
+If you want to know which Magento 2 get a quote module suits best your ecommerce needs, check the following comparison.

 Table of contents

 The Amasty Call for Price Magento 2 quote module allows replacing price information with various options on the basis of customer groups and categories.
 Thus, you can easily fine tune the extension according to your needs displaying different information to wholesale and retail clients and guests.
 Just check the following basic features of the request for quote Magento 2 plugin: